xuan9230/lvr-calculator/lvr-service/README.md

 Calculates LVR based on `loanAmount`, `cashOutAmount`, `estimatedPropertyValue` and `physicalPropertyValue`.

-Serverless - AWS Node.js Typescript
+Serverless - AWS Lambda Node.js Typescript

+Has been deployed to Lambda, access it directly via api gateway `https://ykyvsp9shi.execute-api.us-east-1.amazonaws.com/dev/lvr` or locally, see below instructions.

 ## Assumptions

-1. Loan Amount and Estimated Property Value are required.
+1. Loan Amount and Estimated Property Value are required in the request body.

+2. For simplicity, client always sends numeric value.
+Otherwise we can easily do the type check & convertion in the handler.

 ## Installation/deployment instructions